 My personal favorites are the Candlelight Concerts featuring performances of popular music from a local string quartet by candlelight.

-Durham’s residents know it’s no fun being all work and no play so take their lead and enjoy the city’s art, food, and culture while you’re there.
+Durham’s residents know it’s no fun being all work and no play, so take their lead and enjoy the city’s art, food, and culture while you’re there.

-If You Go:
+If You Go

-- The Glass Jug Beer Lab
+- The Glass Jug Beer Lab is a good bet for craft pours with a tart edge.

 Author Bio: Carrie Dow is an award-winning freelance journalist based in Charlotte, NC, whose work has appeared in regional and national publications.
 Former editor for The Drink Nation, she uses her expertise on the food and beverage industry to travel the world looking for unique eats and experiences.
 She also founded What’s Pawsitive, a website that profiles animal-based travel, animal rescue organizations, and animal welfare advocates around the world.